silverstripe-terraformers/accessibility-guidelines/docs/generic/links.md

 </div>
 ```
 :::warning
-Skip link should be placed at the top of the page
+Because the skip link is placed after the navigation on every page load a user will have to tab through every navigation link
 :::

 ## Generic links

 There's a few things to look out for when working with links:
-1. Use `aria-label`, `aria-labelledby` or the `title` attribute to provide a more descriptive accessible name when the text content of the link cannot be changed.
+1. Use `aria-label`, `aria-labelledby` or the `title` attribute to provide a more descriptive name when the text content of the link cannot be changed.
-2. All links should the focus style working
+2. All links should have focus styling (don't disable the outline without an alternative)
 3. Use the right elements.
-Links should always be `<a>` and actions should be `<button>`
+Links should always be `<a>` elements and actions should be `<button>`
 #### :tada: GOOD link example
 ```html
 <a href="post.php?post=632" aria-label="More on Using Meaningful Link Text">More...</a>
 ```
 :::tip
-Would be even better if you could just avoid using non-informative link phrases(i.e."See more", "Click here") as link text.
+This would be even better if you could just avoid using non-informative link phrases(i.e."See more", "Click here") as link text.
 :::

 #### :lady_beetle: BAD link example